owls250/college-schedule/ideas.md

 # implementation schedule of virtual assistant

+Ctrl+Shift+V to preview in Visual Studio Code

 ## guts
 - search first row for dates, readings, assignments
-- use first rows to confirm
+- use first rows to confirm.
+Look for dates pattern m or mm, / or ., d or dd, yyyy or yy or different order or no year
 - if inside cells say "due" with a date put that assignment there
 - for each day list all of the assignments due then by class, type